I. Elaine Allen

-Isabel Elaine Allen is an American survey statistician and biostatistician who has published highly-cited work on topics including distance education, the theory of Likert scales, antibacterial treatments, and meta-analysis of medical trials.
+Isabel Elaine Allen is an American survey statistician and biostatistician who works in distance education, the theory of Likert scales, antibacterial treatments, and meta-analysis of medical trials.
 She is a professor of biostatistics and epidemiology at the University of California, San Francisco, and a professor emeritus of statistics at Babson College.

 Education and career

 Allen majored in psychology at Skidmore College, graduating in 1970.
 She earned a master's degree in mathematics at the University of Evansville in 1975, and completed her Ph.D. in statistics at Cornell University in 1979.

 She took a faculty position at the Wharton School of the University of Pennsylvania even before completing her doctorate, and also held faculty positions at the Medical College of Pennsylvania and Rutgers University prior to her position at Babson College.
 She also taught at University of California, San Francisco.